This post originally appeared on Sleekgeek. View it here.

 Did you plateau, get stuck, or get disillusioned, or even slide backwards a bit on your journey?

 Yes, I got slim when I started running but still had some loose skin due to all the years of yo-yo dieting.
 As I got older (at 59) I started to think maybe the running wasn’t so good for me so I slowed down when I was studying and just did mainly water aerobics but that wasn’t enough to really make me fit and strong, so at over 60 I stepped up my gym dramatically and everything changed again.
 I got leaner, more sculpted and my loose skin improved a lot with weights and different activities.
-Now I multi-train in different ways – Some running / walking, swimming, alongside weights, yoga and water aerobics sometimes to ease stiffness.
-I feel so much more energetic and not as drained as the long distance running.
+Now I multi-train in different ways.
+Some running, walking and swimming, alongside weights, yoga and water aerobics sometimes to ease stiffness.
+I feel so much more energetic and not as drained as when I was doing long distance running.

 What is better since you got healthy?

 It’s changed.
 It used to be running.
-Now weights are my foundation for everything else but I also do stretching / toning, swimming, running short distances (7-12 km), walking, yoga, water aerobics and dancing.
+Now weights are my foundation for everything else but I also do stretching/toning, swimming, running short distances (7 km – 12 km), walking, yoga, water aerobics and dancing.
 I do not fixate on anything.
 My weight OR a strict eating regime.
 I just crave being ACTIVE and HEALTHY.

 How long have you been training and how did you get started?